imurray/chol-rev/README.md

 just like those, in principle it should be possible to build them with existing tool-chains for many use cases.
 However, many people use binary releases of LAPACK, and working out how to compile new routines against BLAS and LAPACK is not easy for everyone.
-In the long term, hopefully the importance of performant reverse mode primitives will become more widely appreciated.
-Then routines like this one might ship pre-compiled with binary distributions of projects like Octave and SciPy.
+One option is to try to get routines like the one in this directory shipped pre-compiled with binary distributions of projects like Octave and SciPy.
+Another option is to reimplement the routines in other languages.
+The Python version, the pseudo-code in the [arXiv note](http://arxiv.org/abs/1602.07527), or the Matlab version may be easier to read than the FORTRAN.

+If you are using the FORTRAN, it's important to check the size of integers used by BLAS and LAPACK: they are traditionally 32-bit even on 64-bit machines, but builds with 64-bit integers are becoming more common.
+If your BLAS and LAPACK binaries use 64-bit indexes, make sure to use the relevant compiler flag (possibly `-fdefault-integer-8` or `-i8`), or use the derived files `dpotrf_ilp64.f` and `dpo2ft_ilp64.f`.
+See `make_ilp64.sh` for more details.

 Status and open issues